fp7mplane/protocol-ri/doc/protocol-spec.md

 The set of components which respond to specifications from a single supervisor is referred to as an mPlane __domain__.
 Interdomain measurement is supported by federation among supervisors: a local supervisor delegates measurements in a remote domain to that domain's supervisor.

+Note that, since the logic for aggregating control and data for a given application is very specific to that application, there is no _generic_ supervisor implementation provided with the mPlane Reference Implementation.

 # Protocol Information Model